balderdashy/sails-docs/reference/Blueprints.md

 ### Notes

-> Assumes the existence of both `PonyController` and a model called 'Pony'.
 > The 'Find One' method does not accept query parameters.

 > For advanced filtering, you can send a `where` query parameter with a stringified JSON object.
 This object will be passed directly to Waterline as a criteria for a find, i.e. `Pony.find().where(req.param('where'))`  This allows you to use `contains`, `>`, `<`, `!`, `startsWith`, `endsWith`, and more.
 For more on query operators, check out [the Model documentation](https://github.com/balderdashy/sails-docs/edit/0.9/reference/Blueprints.md)

+> For the associations examples, while the blueprint routes work for all types of associations, keep in mind that the `associatedAttribute` will be the key name specified in your associatING model config for the associatED model or collection.

 # Create A Record